 Q. When and how should I apply for graduation?

-A. You can apply for graduation through Wolverine Access at any time during your senior year.
+A. You can apply for graduation through Wolverine Access at any time during your Senior year.
+The system will allow you to apply to graduate even if you have not yet registered for your final requirements.
 More information on applying for graduation can be found here.